mochajs/mocha/docs/index.md

 Mocha runs in the browser.
 Every release of Mocha will have new builds of `./mocha.js` and `./mocha.css` for use in the browser.

+### Interface

+you can use **Exports** interface, when you run Mocha on the node command line.
+On the contrary, you can't use **Exports** interface, when you run Mocha on the browser environment like Chromium and Firefox.

 ### Browser-specific methods

 The following method(s) _only_ function in a browser context: